nrwl/nx/docs/shared/tools-workspace-builders.md

 ### schema.json

-This file will describe the options being sent to the executor (very similar to the `schema.json` file of generators).
+This file describes the options being sent to the executor (very similar to the `schema.json` file of generators).
 Setting the `cli` property to `nx` indicates that you're using the Nx Devkit to make this executor.

 ```json
 {